BYUCamachoLab/pyrolab/docs/index.rst

     API reference
     ^^^^^^^^^^^^^

     The reference guide contains a detailed description of the PyroLab API.
 The reference describes how the methods work and which parameters can be used.
+    It also contains a listing of provided hardware drivers.
 It assumes that you have an understanding of the key concepts.

     +++